-FAA 'stonewalling' Boeing 737 MAX probe after fatal crashes: senator
+FAA 'stonewalling' Boeing 737 MAX probe after fatal crashes -senator

 “I believe it is inaccurate to portray the agency as unresponsive,” Dickson said, pointing to the agency’s cooperation in multiple investigations.
 “There is still ongoing work.”

-The hearing comes a day after top Republican and Democrat lawmakers on the committee introduced bipartisan legislation that would strengthen FAA oversight of the way Boeing designs aircraft.
+The hearing comes a day after Wicker and Maria Cantwell, ranking Democrat on the committee, introduced bipartisan legislation that would strengthen FAA oversight of the way Boeing designs aircraft.

 The proposal marks the most significant step toward reforms following the 2018 and 2019 737 MAX crashes in Indonesia and Ethiopia, which killed 346 people in a five-month span and triggered investigations into how Boeing and the FAA determine aircraft meet safety requirements.